 Reduces the Chance of Relapse

 A sober living home is a place away from the pressures that you experience at home every day.
 Without these pressures, you have the best chance of completely recovering from your addiction.
 As a matter of fact, this is the best reason to enter a sober living home.
-You can concentrate on yourself without being confronted with old temptations that come with seeing your old acquaintances or visiting your old environment.
+You can concentrate on yourself without being confronted with the old temptations that come with seeing your old acquaintances or visiting your old environment.

 Because you aren’t visiting the places you used to frequent, you don’t have a chance to be triggered into using substances again.